dbowie83/reactTicTacToe/README.md

-Here I will be following the React tutorial as appears here: https://react.dev/learn/tutorial-tic-tac-toe#
+I followed the React Tic Tac Toe tutorial as it appears here:\ https://react.dev/learn/tutorial-tic-tac-toe#

 To run the app: